Hana-Le/blogdown_Hana/content/project/Housing/house_price.md

 - OverallQual and GrLivArea are hightly correlated with Log_SalePrice like we have found out in the previous session.

-- There are some predictor variables are highly correlated to each other (r \> 0.7) including: GarageArea vs GarageCars; GarageYrBlt vs YearBuilt; GrLivArea vs TotalRmsAbvGrd; TotalBsmtSF vs X1stFlrSF.
-So there is multicollinear issue here that needs to be solved.
+- Some of the predictor variables are highly correlated (r \> 0.7) with each other, such as GarageArea vs. GarageCars, GarageYrBlt vs. YearBuilt, GrLivArea vs. TotalRmsAbvGrd, and TotalBsmtSF vs. X1stFlrSF.
+This presents a problem with multicollinearity that needs to be addressed.

 - Beside, YearBuilt and YearRemodAdd are also highly correlated to each other and have high correlction with Log_SalePrice (r \> 0.5).